Year Joined MKLM: 2016

 Country: El Salvador

-Projecto Egressas addresses the specific reentry issues women face when they leave prison that create barriers to accessing employment, opportunity, or important social or legal services or increase the occurrence of recidivism.
-The project works to connect women to various support networks in São Paulo, providing focused accompaniment during this next stage in their journey.
+She also contributed to Projeto Egressas at Instituto Terra, Trabalho, e Cidadania, a Brazilian NGO located in the city center of São Paulo.
+The aim of this project is to decrease recidivism rates through addressing specific reentry issues women face when they leave prison that create barriers to accessing employment, opportunity, and vital legal and social services.
+The Projeto Egressas team works to connect women to various support networks in the city through providing consistent accompaniment to women during this stage of their journey.